DataDog/integrations-extras/squadcast/README.md

 4. Select **Datadog** from the **Integration Type** drop-down menu.

-5. Copy the Datadog Webhook URL generated below and click "Save"
+5. Copy the **Datadog Webhook URL** generated below and click "Save".

 ![Squadcast Service][1]